 The links below provide plots of the times of sunrise, sunset and the limits of civil twilight.
 The best time to view PSCs is during civil twilight.
 At Davis, Casey and Mawson, the PSC season runs approximately from mid-June (day 166) to mid-October (day 288).
 At Davis and Mawson there is a period around mid-winter when the twilight conditions are suitable for continuous cloud observing for a period of several hours.

-The times plotted in the above links are 'local' times.
-A Julian day calendar can be found at Julian Day Table [PDF]
+The times plotted in the above links are local times.
+Please refer to a Julian day calendar to perform conversions.

 The clouds and twilight will usually be reasonably bright, so normal camera exposure metering should be adequate.